2 recommended OTC drugs

 • 5-10 mg/kg every 6-8h, maximum 40 mg/kg/day.

-• From 3 months (under medical advice under 6 months).
+• From 3 months (under medical advice below 6 months).

 • Avoid in dehydration, chickenpox, severe asthma.

-Alternating paracetamol + ibuprofen — possible for persistent fever that doesn't subside, every 3h intervals.
-Note the times.
+Alternating paracetamol + ibuprofen — possible for persistent fever that does not subside, at 3h intervals.
+Write down the times.

 Complementary measures